What are some art projects that go along with children’s books?

 Snowglobes: Using a circle tracer, students make their own snowglobe, with festive winter imagery inside.
 For a printable snowglobe template, go here for additional resources.

-This is the lovely book called Elmer, about an elephant who is different than the other elephants.
-After reading the book, we make our own colorful patchwork elephants!
+Read the book Elmer, about an elephant who is different than the other elephants.
+We made our own colorful patchwork elephants!
 We used this patchwork template to make our elephants.
 You can get the free high resolution PDF here.

 These fun heart drawings include all kinds of things that the student loves!
 Anything they love can go in their heart: pizza, mom, hamsters, fish, flowers, friends, sports- the sky is the limit.
 If you’d like the heart template, you can find it here.
 I like to read the book The Shape of My Heart to go along with this project.

 The book Abracadabra! the Magic of Trying, is a wonderful SEL book about giving things your best try and not giving up.
-After reading this book, we draw step-by-step owls and color with crayons.
-Then, we use watercolor paints for the backgrounds.
-We also make these fun clay owls as an introduction to using slabs and texture in our clay projects.
+We draw step-by-step owls and color with crayons.
+Then, we use watercolor paints for backgrounds.
+We also make these clay owls as an introduction to slabs and texture.

-These are two of my favorite books about monsters.
-The first is called Monsters Love School, which is great for the beginning of the year.
+We love this book: Monsters Love School, which is great for the beginning of the year.
 He also has one called Monsters Love Colors.
-Another book I really like is The Color Monster, which is another SEL book about feelings.
+Another great book is The Color Monster, an SEL book about feelings.
 We used the drawing guides and description printables from the Expressive Monkey to make our texture rubbing monsters.
-These are really easy to make.
-You simply draw your monster, outline in Sharpie and then use crayon rubbings on the monster.
+You simply draw your monster, outline in Sharpie and then make texture.
 Place a textured rubbing plate under your paper and then rub on top with crayons!

 Here are those fun cardboard circles again!
 We learned about Claude Monet and his lily pad paintings.
 We read this book called Philippe in Monet’s Garden.
 To make this project, we painted with watercolor paints on the circles.
 Then, cut out the construction paper lily pads and add colored tissue paper to the lily pads.
 Some years I have just done this on regular paper.
 I also did this when we had distance learning and the kids drew their frogs at home using this simple slideshow presentation.